Lega Trentino

 Lega Trentino (League Trentino), whose complete name is Lega Trentino per Salvini Premier (League Trentino for Salvini Premier), is a regionalist political party active in Trentino.
-The party was a "national" section of Lega Nord (LN) from 1991 to 2000 and has been the regional section of Lega per Salvini Premier (LSP) in Trentino since 2020.
+The party, initially called Lega Nord Trentino (Northern League Trentino), was a "national" section of Lega Nord (LN) from 1991 to 2020 and became the regional section of Lega per Salvini Premier (LSP) in Trentino in 2020.

-The party is led by pro-tempore commissioner Diego Binelli.
+The party is led by Diego Binelli since 2020, first as pro-tempore commissioner and, after the 2024 congress, as secretary.
 Maurizio Fugatti, who led the party from 2005 to 2018, has been President of Trentino since 2018.

 History

 The party was founded in 1990 by some Trentino autonomists who wanted to join Lega Nord, as the Trentino Tyrolean Autonomist Party (PATT) had refused to do so.
 They included Elisabetta Bertotti, Erminio Boso (former member of Integral Autonomy and the PATT), Sergio Divina (former member of the Italian Liberal Party), Sergio Muraro and Alessandro Savoi.
 Divina was the party's first secretary until 1995, when he was replaced by Savoi.

 In the 1992 general election the LNT won 13.9% of the vote, electing Bertotti to the Chamber of Deputies and Boso to the Senate.
 In the 1993 provincial election the party obtained 16.2% and six regional councillors, including Divina and Muraro.
 In the 1996 general election the LNT, which had ejected Bertotti for supporting Lorenzo Dellai, the centre-left candidate, for mayor of Trento in 1995, increased its share to 20.8%.
 Then, the party underwent a period of decline.

 For the 2001 general election the LNT, led by Rolando Fontan, joined forces with the PATT.
 Both Fontan and Denis Bertolini, who successively led the LNT from 1999 to 2003, left the party.
 The latter launched the alternative United Valleys party, while the former would make a comeback in 2018.
 However, in 2005 the party elected a long-lasting leadership, formed by Maurizio Fugatti (who would be elected to the Chamber in 2006 and 2008) as secretary and Savoi as president.